Kermyeet/Swing-and-grapple-game/README.md

 It is an endless runner that constantly spawns prefabs of level pieces to randomize what the player will through, with particle effects and systems that make up a sky and ground that the player should avoid.
 There are multiple UI screens to allow for the player to pause and die, but also makes use of a UI screen that updates the player on their current stats, such as their score and speed.

+Controls:
+WASD to move around
+SPACE to jump (can only do it on the start platform) LEFT MOUSE BUTTON to grapple (can only grapple when red cross appears) ESCAPE to pause game

 The video example:
 https://youtu.be/HByHwqhQxHE